E-1 Visa For The U.S. | Treaty Trader Visa For The USA

 What type of commercial activity is required for an E-1 visa?

-What requirements do companies need to fulfil?
+What requirements must companies meet?

-These requirements also apply accordingly to cases from Austria, Switzerland or other states with which an E-1 agreement exists.
+These requirements also apply accordingly to cases from Austria, Switzerland, or other countries with which an “E-1 agreement” exists.

 What are the requirements for applicants for an E-1 treaty trader visa?